panzerdp/dmitripavlutin.com/content/posts/131-react-debounce-throttle/index.md

 When no longer needed, it is recommended to cancel debouncing and throttling.

 The debounce and throttle implementations usually provide a special method to cancel the execution.
-For example `lodash.debounce` library provides `debouncedCallback.cancel()` to cancel any scheduled calls.
+For example lodash's [debounce()](https://lodash.com/docs/4.17.15#debounce) provides `debouncedCallback.cancel()` to cancel any scheduled calls.

 Here's how you can cancel the debounced function when the component unmounts: